Free iPod Touch Apps | Free iPod Touch Games | AppleRepo.com

 The e-book reader is one of the main features that’s boasted about the Apple iPad.
 While some immediately start comparing it to the Kindle, the iPad is so much more!
 It has a much better response time than the Kindle, and has its own built-in illumination, so there’s no need for extra accessories.
 Some debate that the iPad also looks much better than the Kindle, but that’s highly debatable.
 In a day when e-books are outselling books that are published in print, these fancy new devices are becoming one of the hottest trends ever.
 However, unlike the Kindle, the Apple iPad won’t offer discounts on bestselling titles on certain websites.

 But the iPad tablet does much more than just allow you to read books.
 You can also check out all your favorite videos, browse the Web, and enjoy all the different paint programs and other apps that will be available for the iPad.
-Checking out those different iPad apps may be difficult just yet.
+Checking out those different paid and free iPad apps may be difficult just yet.
 There aren’t any available that are strictly for the iPad just yet.
 So, it’s a lot like an iPod Touch but so much more.
 Is it like an iPhone too?
 Well, yes and no.

 The iPad does not work like a cellular phone.
 And thankfully, too.
 Can you imagine how ridiculous you’d look walking around holding this thing up to your ear?
 But, because it does have capabilities such as online satellite programs such as Skype, talking to anyone at anytime, face to face, is still completely possible with the iPad.
 And, with the iPad you also get a subscription service to AT&T that costs $15/month, strictly for Internet service.